bk/wmk-docs/content/vars.md

 ## Context variables

-The Mako templates, whether they are stand-alone or being used to render markdown (or other) content, receive the following context variables:
+The Mako/Jinja2 templates, whether they are stand-alone or being used to render markdown (or other) content, receive the following context variables:

 - `DATADIR`: The full path to the `data` directory.